NaixGames/ArchipelagoBranchNaix/WebHostLib/static/assets/faq/faq_en.md

 ## I don't understand something/something is not clear, what do I do?

 Ask!
 Or roll with it for now!
-The first couple of times it is confusing to get the head arround how it all works.
+The first couple of times it is confusing to get the head around how it all works.
 I promise it clicks after a game (reason why I have got people to keep playing multiple times 😛 ).

 If you think something is missing in this site please let me know so I can add it.